-Daphne Angell – Chair of Governors – I have been a Governor for the Nursery since 2012 and, as well as this work, also enjoy doing some voluntary work for the Children’s Centre.
-I have lived in Hungerford for the past 27 years and my two children were educated within the town.
-I have extensive Early Years knowledge and experience having been an early years practitioner, a Day Care Adviser with West Berkshire Council and subsequently an Early Years Ofsted Inspector until I retired in 2012.
-I have a First Class BA (Honours) degree in Childhood and Youth Studies.
+Daphne Angell – Chair of Governors – I have served as a Governor for Hungerford Nursery School Centre for Children and Families since 2012.
+I have lived in Hungerford since 1988 and my two children were educated within the town.
+In addition to my Governor duties I am a volunteer driver for CHAIN and, with my husband, organise parcels for the Over 80s in Hungerford.
+I have extensive Early Years knowledge and experience.
+I have worked as an Early Years practitioner, a Day Care Adviser for West Berkshire Council and subsequently as an Ofsted Early Years Inspector.
+Prior to my retirement in 2012 my final role within Ofsted was as an Early Years Quality Assurance Team Manager.
+I also have a First Class BA (Honours) degree in Childhood and Youth Studies.

 Nick Furr – Vice Chair My name is Nicholas Furr; I am a retired electrical engineer and have lived in Hungerford for the past nineteen years.
 I have three children and two grandchildren.
 I joined the Board of Governors of the Nursery School in September 2005 having had experience, some years previously, as a Parent Governor at St Bart’s in Newbury; until recently, I was also a Governor at Lambourn Primary School.
 For a good percentage of my time at the Nursery I have served as the Chairman of Governors.